Herbie Armstrong: Career

+Britain's Got Talent

 In 2011, aged 66, he took part in the fifth series of Britain’s Got Talent.
 After passing the audition, he sang Van Morrison's "Have I Told You Lately".
 He secured a semi-final place where he sang "Mandy", written by his friend Scott English, but was eliminated from the contest.

+Later life

-The following year, he released a compilation album, Real Real Gone, including the title track, written by Morrison at the time of his album Common One, along with several other Morrison compositions, as well as several by Armstrong and other writers.
+He gave up the music business for several years, and opened a restaurant, Armstrong's, in London.
+He later moved to Sheffield, where he ran two live venues, before another move to run a pub and live venue in the village of Rowland's Castle near Portsmouth.
+The following year after his Britain's Got Talent audition, he released a compilation album, Real Real Gone, including the title track, written by Morrison at the time of his album Common One, along with several other Morrison compositions, as well as several by Armstrong and other writers.